Ana María Matute: Biography

 She published her first story, The Boy Next Door, when she was only 17 years old.
 Matute was known for her sympathetic treatment of the lives of children and adolescents, their feelings of betrayal and isolation, and their rites of passage.
 She often interjected such elements as myth, fairy tale, the supernatural, and fantasy into her works.
 She was outspoken about subjects such as the benefits of emotional suffering, the constant changing of a human being, and how innocence is never completely lost.

 Matute was a university professor.
 She studied at the international school at Hilversum, Netherlands, and traveled to various countries as a lecturer or guest instructor.
 Her academic work in the United States spanned four decades, beginning as early as 1966 when she spoke at Our Lady of Cincinnati College.

 She lectured at the Tatem Arts Center of Hood College in Maryland on 28 April 1969.
 In 1978, she was a visiting professor at the University of Virginia.
 She was invited to speak at Brigham Young University in Utah on 12 March 1990, where she gave a lecture on Working the Craft of Translation in Spanish.
 She was also a guest lecturer at the universities of Oklahoma, Indiana and Virginia.

 She was an honorary member of the Hispanic Society of America and a member of the American Association of Teachers of Spanish and Portuguese.

-She won the Premio Nadal in 1958 for the first novel of the trilogy, Los Mercaderes.
-Her other literary prizes included the Planeta Prize and the Café Gijón Prize.
+Many of her works won her the most important Spanish literary prizes including the Premio Nadal in 1958 for the first novel of the trilogy, Los Mercaderes, the Planeta Prize and the Café Gijón Prize.

+In 2010 she was awarded the Cervantes Prize, the Spanish-speaking world's highest literary honour.
+She was nominated for the Nobel Prize in Literature in 1976.